Discrete-variable quantum key distribution with homodyne detection: Introduction

 For the second assumption, one can try to distribute a common LO together with the quantum signals using time/polarisation-division multiplexing, an approach commonly known as the \emph{transmitted LO} scheme.
 However, this approach is not entirely secure as it has been shown that the transmitted LO's intensity can be manipulated to break the security of the protocol~\cite{ma_LOfluctuation_2013,jouguet_preventing_2013,huang_quantum_2014}.
 A good solution is to use the so-called \emph{local LO} scheme, where the LOs are prepared independently~\cite{qi_generating_2015,soh_self-referenced_2015,huang_high-speed_2015}.
-Here, the relative phase between signal and LO is tracked and compensated actively, with the help of pilot pulses acting as a phase reference.
+Here, the relative phase between signal and LO has to be tracked and corrected accordingly~\cite{soh_self-referenced_2015, huang_high-speed_2015,wang2018high,qi_generating_2015,kleis2017continuous,marie_self-coherent_2017, laudenbach2019pilot} , with the help of pilot pulses acting as a phase reference.
 As such, the scheme is immune against side-channel attacks on the transmitted LO.
 In addition, it could reduce the power requirement for transmitted LO and bypass the excess noises caused by the transmission of a strong LO (which was needed previously).
-However, the local LO scheme typically requires a carefully designed phase tracking system and fast feedback control system, which may increase the experimental complexity of the protocol~\cite{huang_high-speed_2015,marie_self-coherent_2017}
+However, the local LO scheme typically requires a carefully designed phase tracking system and phase correction or compensation system, which may increase the experimental complexity of the protocol~\cite{huang_high-speed_2015,wang2018high,kleis2017continuous, laudenbach2019pilot, marie_self-coherent_2017}.

-More recently, in a bid to bypass these issues, Ref.~\cite{qi_bb84_2021} proposed a hybrid QKD protocol which inherits both the advantages of the discrete modulation for quantum state generation in DV-QKD and the cost-effective and high bandwidth homodyne detection in CV-QKD.
-The basic idea is to consider the single-photon BB84 protocol~\cite{bb84} and use conjugate homodyne measurement (instead of standard single-photon detectors) to detect the transmitted single-photons~\cite{qi_characterizing_2020}.
-This hybrid approach has the nice feature that active phase compensation is no longer needed, which is much easier to implement in practice as compared to current discrete modulation CV-QKD protocols.
-To compare the different practical features of different classes of QKD protocols, we refer the readers to Table~\ref{tab: features}.

-Here, in line with the motivations of Ref.~\cite{qi_bb84_2021}, we present a protocol which combines a discrete-variable transmitter with a continuous-variable homodyne detection.
-A key difference is that our protocol uses a single homodyne detector with a random global LO phase instead of conjugate homodyne detection.
-More precisely, the receiver would randomise the phase of his LO for every `early' pulse while keeping the phase of the LO constant between the `early' pulse and the `late' pulse.
-In addition, while Ref.~\cite{qi_bb84_2021} considered the use of single-photon sources, our protocol uses a weak coherent source with decoy-state method~\cite{lo_decoy_2005}.
-This ensures that our protocol could be implemented with standard optical devices that are typically used in standard DV-QKD protocols.